anyars-encarta/filmpire/README.md

 <!-- INTRO -->
 # 📖 Filmpire<a name="about-project"></a>

 > Filmpire is a Movie collection app developed that allows users to search for a wide variety of movies, ranging from action, to comedy, drama, adventure, and all genre of movies.
 Users have the ability to favorite movies and add them to a watchlist.
 Users could also watch movie trailers.
 The entire movie collection is powered by the TMDB API.
-API.

 ## 🛠 Built With <a name="built-with"></a>
 1. React